Student Finance: What’s changed and what remains the same?

 The university funding ‘package’ is made up of two parts:

-Broadly speaking your child should be eligible for both as long as they are studying an approved course at a registered university and haven’t previously started a degree or similar course.
-Maintenance support is means tested, so may vary.
+Broadly speaking your child should be eligible for both Tuition fee loans and maintenance support as long as they are studying an approved course at a registered university and haven’t previously started a degree or similar course.
+Maintenance support is means-tested, so figures may vary (See below for more details).

-They’ll also need to be a UK citizen (or have ‘settled’ status) and have been living in the UK for at least 3 years before the course start date.
+They’ll also need to be a UK citizen (or have ‘settled’ status) and have lived in the UK for at least 3 years before the course start date.

 Tuition fee loans